WHAT IS ZERO WASTE DESIGN?

 “Zero Waste is a goal that is ethical, economical, efficient and visionary, to guide people in changing their lifestyles and practices to emulate sustainable natural cycles, where all discarded materials are designed to become resources for others to use.

 Zero Waste means designing and managing products and processes to systematically avoid and eliminate the volume and toxicity of waste and materials, conserve and recover all resources, and not burn or bury them.

 Implementing Zero Waste will eliminate all discharges to land, water or air that are a threat to planetary, human, animal or plant health.”

 ZERO WASTE IN FASHION DESIGN

-	Zero waste in fashion design allows for creation a garment with no waste or minimal fabric waste.
-The idea of zero-waste design has existed in history as seen in traditional clothing such as the sarong, sari, the komono, where its silhouette and patterns minimize waste, such as rectangular sleeves and block pieces, wrapping for shape allowing for the re-use of fabric.
+Zero waste in fashion design allows for creating a garment with no waste or minimal fabric waste.
+The idea of zero-waste design has existed in history as seen in traditional clothing such as the sarong, sari, the kimono, where its silhouette and patterns minimize waste, such as rectangular sleeves and block pieces, wrapping for shape allowing for the re-use of fabric.

-	Today, the challenge is to cut patterns out of fabric economically and yet still produce stylish garments without any excess material thrown away that end up in landfills.
+Today, the challenge is to cut patterns out of fabric economically and yet still produce stylish garments without any excess material thrown away that ends up in landfills.